rosesause0/bedrockpairity/README.md

 - grass paths drop themselves with silk touch
 - (WIP) note particles when jukebox is playing music
 - Hopper can interact with jukebox
+- snow melts in biomes with a tempature higher than 1.0f

+COMMANDS
+- gamerules
+  - certain are available without cheats
+  - more
+    - pvp
+    - tntExplodes
+    - commandBlocksEnabled

 ## Planned Features